jaimedeclutters/jaimedeclutters.github.io/_posts/minimalism/2016-12-15-my-minimalist-dream-coming-true.md

 When my kids were ages 3 and 2 my depression was at a high and my marriage at a low.
 This is when I was introduced to minimalism - decluttering and living with less.
 It was about living with only the things that bring meaning and joy to your life.
 It was about clearing out the unimportant to make space for love.

-As I started decluttering immediately.
+I started decluttering immediately.
 I felt healing begin.
 I had been consumed with consumerism, with keeping up with the world.
-And I was starting toI let it all go.
+And now I was starting to let it all go.

 Then something amazing happened.
 I remembered my dream, my simple dream.
 My little shack white shack with the love of my life.
 My dream of living in joy and not stuff.
 My dream of spending time with my husband and kids - laughing, playing, walking, exploring, dancing.
 My spark started coming back.
 My smile started coming back.
 My husband and I fell deeper in love.